Obarun/66/doc/66-wall.md

 wall [ -h ] message
 ```

 This command sends a *message* to all connected users.
-It uses `UTMP` to find out which users are logged in.
+It uses `utmp` to find out which users are logged in.
 If the *message* contains spaces, it must be enclosed in quotes.

 ## Exit codes